lupharos/cloudflare-origin-server/README.md

 ---

--Step 2: Open Required Ports in Security Group
+-✅ Step 2: Open Required Ports in Security Group

 In the **Security Group** configuration: